kaerus-component/arango/README.md

 Transactions are sent to arangodb using ```transaction.submit(collections,action,params,options,callback)```.
 `collections` defines read/write access to collections used within the transaction.
 `action` is a serverside handler for the transaction.
-`params` can be used for passing optinal arguments to the transaction handler.
-`options` can be used for altering http request headers if required.
+`options` can be used for adding parameters etc

 ```javascript